Hidden costs of owning your trade show booth

 Of course we are writing this post because we feel we’ve resolved this common disconnect between design and the show floor.
 But also this is why we chose focus all our efforts on designing and building trade show rental booths.
 As an industry insider, the more we dive in, the more we see real advantages in renting versus owning.
 The challenge is presenting those advantages to you so that they don’t appear self serving,

 These advantages are hidden in the areas you don’t really think about when you’re evaluating a booth design, but the right materials, the right engineering, and the right show floor supervision can easily cut many thousands from the cost of using your booth at every single show.

 If you’re the kind of company that ships high volumes to customers, with a shipping company that gives you great shipping rates, then you may be a good candidate to own your trade show booth.
 If you’re also a company that does enough trade shows each year to justify having an in-house exhibit manager to plan prepare and supervise on the show floor, then you may be a good candidate to own your booth.
-If you have a large low cost warehouse and available forklift and your booth can sit tucked away in a corner until it’s needed, then storing your booth may be no big deal.
-And lastly, if your staff knows how to unpack and preview your booth and re-pack before it ships out, you may be the ideal candidate to own your display booth.
+If you have a large low cost warehouse, available forklifts and your booth can sit tucked away in a corner until it’s needed, then storing your booth may be no big deal.
+Lastly, if your staff knows how to unpack and preview your booth and re-pack before it ships out, you may be the ideal candidate to own your display booth.
 If you have most or all of these in your favor, then owning is likely your best option.

 Renting fits most exhibitors